-Competence -Insight Express a comprehensive internalised, personal world view manifesting solidarity with others

-Scrutinise and reflect on social norms and relationships and act to change them

-- Provide and articulate professional and ethical midwifery practice.
-Safe and effective practice requires a sound underpinning of theoretical knowledge that informs practice and is in turn informed by that practice. - 2.
-Practice in accordance with legislation affecting midwifery practice. - 3.
-Practice within the limits of own competence and take measures to develop own competence. - Demonstrate an understanding and consciousness of professional midwifery practice issues through the process of reflection on experience. - Generate and contribute to the development of clinical standards and guidelines. - Use relevant knowledge to support and enhance midwifery knowledge and practice.

-- Identify and implement action to improve midwifery practice and initiate change. - Identify and critically evaluate ethical issues and work with others towards their resolution. - Develop the ability to be political within and outside of his/her employing organisation. - Challenge assumptions and question values, beliefs and policies underpinning maternity care at the individual, team and organisational level. - Actively contribute to the quality of care through research that can advance midwifery and maternity care knowledge. - Develop advanced communication skills in order to present balanced arguments. - present structured, rational and evidenced coherent arguments using appropriate strategies. - engage confidently in an academic and multi-professional debate.
+Competence - Insight Express a comprehensive internalised, personal world view manifesting solidarity with others Scrutinise and reflect on social norms and relationships and act to change them LEVEL 8 LEVEL 9 The graduate should be able to: Provide and articulate professional and ethical midwifery practice.
+Safe and effective practice requires a sound underpinning of theoretical knowledge that informs practice and is in turn informed by that practice.
+Practice in accordance with legislation affecting midwifery practice.
+Practice within the limits of own competence and take measures to develop own competence.
+Demonstrate an understanding and consciousness of professional midwifery practice issues through the process of reflection on experience.
+Generate and contribute to the development of clinical standards and guidelines.
+Use relevant knowledge to support and enhance midwifery knowledge and practice.
+The graduate should be able to: 1.
+Identify and implement action to improve midwifery practice and initiate change.
+2. Identify and critically evaluate ethical issues and work with others towards their resolution.
+3. Develop the ability to be political within and outside of his/her employing organisation.
+4. Challenge assumptions and question values, beliefs and policies underpinning maternity care at the individual, team and organisational level.
+5. Actively contribute to the quality of care through research that can advance midwifery and maternity care knowledge.
+6. Develop advanced communication skills in order to present balanced arguments. present structured, rational and evidenced coherent arguments using appropriate strategies. engage confidently in an academic and multi-professional debate.